MGP Ingredients (NASDAQ:MGPI) Releases FY21 Earnings Guidance

+The firm also recently declared a quarterly dividend, which will be paid on Friday, June 4th.
+Shareholders of record on Friday, May 21st will be issued a $0.12 dividend.
+This represents a $0.48 annualized dividend and a yield of 0.76%.
+The ex-dividend date is Thursday, May 20th.
+MGP Ingredients’s payout ratio is 21.15%.

-In related news, Director Terrence P. Dunn sold 4,000 shares of the company’s stock in a transaction dated Monday, March 1st.
-The shares were sold at an average price of $65.82, for a total value of $263,280.00.
-Following the completion of the sale, the director now owns 5,854 shares of the company’s stock, valued at $385,310.28.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, VP Michael Rodger Buttshaw sold 2,893 shares of the stock in a transaction that occurred on Friday, March 5th.
+The shares were sold at an average price of $62.23, for a total value of $180,031.39.
 Also, Director Lori L.S.
-Mingus sold 1,053 shares of the company’s stock in a transaction dated Tuesday, March 16th.
+Mingus sold 1,053 shares of the firm’s stock in a transaction that occurred on Tuesday, March 16th.
 The shares were sold at an average price of $64.32, for a total transaction of $67,728.96.
-Following the completion of the sale, the director now directly owns 1,962 shares of the company’s stock, valued at approximately $126,195.84.
+Following the completion of the transaction, the director now directly owns 1,962 shares of the company’s stock, valued at approximately $126,195.84.
 The disclosure for this sale can be found here.
-Insiders sold 8,186 shares of company stock valued at $526,009 in the last three months.
-24.06% of the stock is currently owned by insiders.
+Over the last three months, insiders have sold 8,186 shares of company stock worth $526,009.
+Corporate insiders own 24.06% of the company’s stock.

 MGP Ingredients, Inc, together with its subsidiaries, produces and supplies distilled spirits, and specialty wheat proteins and starch food ingredients.
 It operates through two segments, Distillery Products and Ingredient Solutions.
 The Distillery Products segment provides food grade alcohol for beverage applications that include bourbon and rye whiskeys, as well as grain neutral spirits, including vodka and gin; and food grade industrial alcohol, which is used as an ingredient in foods, personal care products, cleaning solutions, pharmaceuticals, and various other products.